plzandtanku/silly-print/README.md

 # silly-print
-Printing to standard out some.
+Printing to standard out.
 Lots of silly